Hans Heinrich von Twardowski

 Twardowski was born in Stettin, Germany (now Szczecin in Poland).
 He made his first film appearance in the 1920 Robert Wiene-directed horror movie Das Cabinet des Dr. Caligari (The Cabinet of Dr. Caligari) which starred Conrad Veidt, Werner Krauss and Lil Dagover.
 He would go on to appear in over 20 movies in Weimar Germany during the 1920s.
-In 1921, Twardowski portrayed Joshua Nesbitt, Lord Horatio Nelson's stepson, in Lady Hamilton.
+In 1921, Twardowski portrayed Joshua Nesbitt, Lord Horatio Nelson's stepson, in the German silent Lady Hamilton.
 Twardowski appeared in Der Falsche Dimitri and Es leuchtet meine Liebe the following year.

 In 1927, Twardowski appeared in Die Weber (The Weavers) about man fighting against machines.
 The following year, he appeared in the Fritz Lang thriller Spione (Spies).
 A year later, he portrayed Otto von Wittelsbach, younger brother of Mad King Ludwig II, in Ludwig der Zweite, König von Bayern (Ludwig II, King of Bavaria).
 His first sound movie was Der König von Paris (The King of Paris) in 1930.
 His last movie in Germany was 1931's Der Herzog von Reichstadt.

-Emigration to Hollywood
+In Hollywood

 Twardowski, a homosexual, left the turbulent Germany shortly before the Nazi regime took power.
 Afterwards, he appeared in the 1932 drama Scandal for Sale starring Pat O'Brien.
 In 1933; he played Von Bergen in the war drama Private Jones, a prince in Adorable and a lawyer in The Devil's in Love.

 The following year, Twardowski played Ivan Shuvalov in The Scarlet Empress.
 In 1935, Twardowski appeared as Count Nicholas of Hungary in the Cecil B. DeMille film The Crusades starring Loretta Young.
 It would be two years before Twardowski appeared in another movie and that was a small part in the romance Thin Ice starring Sonja Henie and Tyrone Power.
 Because of the time he spent directing and appearing in plays on stage, it would be another two years before he worked in another movie.

 In 1939, Twardowski's career picked up as he appeared in two Warner Bros. anti-Nazi movies.
 He played Max Helldorf in the spy thriller Confessions of a Nazi Spy.
 Next Twardowski appeared in another spy thriller Espionage Agent starring Joel McCrea which was released just three weeks after Germany invaded Poland.

 Later in 1939, Twardowski appeared in the highly controversial anti-Nazi movie Hitler - Beast of Berlin.
 Twardowski plays Albert Stahlhelm, a Stormtrooper of the Waffen-SS, who becomes disillusioned with the brutality of the Nazi regime.
 His character accidentally betrays his anti-Nazi friends to his fellow SS members, who in turn murder him.